A No Fail Guide to Your First Summer Homeschooling

 Look at your life and the things you need to accomplish this summer.
 Include your personal work schedule.
 What are packets where the kids need down time AND you need quite?

 We had quiet reading hour for most of our kids lives.
 Because we homeschool I choose to be in the presence of my children 24 hours a day 7 days a week for years!
 I am no saint, this mama needs some down time.
 Without regular breaks and pockets of peace, this is a crazy commitment.
-Quiet reading hour helped me get the quiet time I needed to recharge during the day.
+I needed to recharge during the day, and quiet reading hour helped me get the quiet time I need too.

 Create an established expectation